yannisl/phd/phddoc.md

 and articles.
 It also loads the most commonly used packages and resolves conflicts.

-This class can be used to typset documentation files using the `doc` and `docstrip` programs.
+This class which is a part of the `phd` budle can be used to typeset documentation files using the `doc` and `docstrip` programs.

 This work consists of the file  `phddoc.dtx`, and the derived files   `phddoc.ins`,  `phddoc.pdf`,